 Through Avid Everywhere™, Avid delivers the most open and efficient media platform, connecting content creation with collaboration, asset protection, distribution and consumption.
 Avid’s preeminent customer community uses Avid’s comprehensive tools and workflow solutions to create, distribute and monetize the most watched, loved and listened to media in the world—from prestigious and award-winning feature films, to popular television shows, news programs and televised sporting events, and celebrated music recordings and live concerts.
 With the most flexible deployment and pricing options, Avid’s industry-leading solutions include Pro Tools®, Media Composer®, Avid NEXIS™, Interplay®, ProSet™ and RealSet™, Maestro™, PlayMaker™, and Sibelius®.
 For more information about Avid solutions and services, visit www.avid.com, connect with Avid on Facebook, Instagram, Twitter, YouTube, LinkedIn, or subscribe to Avid Blogs.

 © 2017 Avid Technology, Inc. All rights reserved.
-Avid, the Avid logo, Avid Everywhere, Avid Nexis, iNEWS, Interplay, AirSpeed, MediaCentral, Media Composer, PhaseFind, Pro Tools, ScriptSync and Sibelius are trademarks or registered trademarks of Avid Technology, Inc. or its subsidiaries in the United States and/or other countries.
+Avid, the Avid logo, Avid Everywhere, Avid Nexis, iNEWS, Interplay, AirSpeed, MediaCentral, Media Composer, PhraseFind, Pro Tools, ScriptSync and Sibelius are trademarks or registered trademarks of Avid Technology, Inc. or its subsidiaries in the United States and/or other countries.
 The Interplay name is used with the permission of the Interplay Entertainment Corp. which bears no responsibility for Avid products.
 ACADEMY AWARDS® is the registered trademark and service mark of the Academy of Motion Picture Arts and Sciences.
 Emmy is a registered trademark of ATAS/NATAS.
+Dolby Atmos is a registered trademark of Dolby Laboratories.
 All other trademarks are the property of their respective owners.
 Product features, specifications, system requirements and availability are subject to change without notice.